An Interview with Aral Bereux

 It is both an Honour and a Privilege to be able to bring this Interview to you and our thanks to Aral for granting us the time and the opportunity to do so.

-So without any further ado, let us introduce you to Aral Bereux
+Therefore without any further ado, let us introduce you to Aral Bereux

 I also included, particularly after editing later editions, the RFID chip, electronic tattoos, drones, and Big Brother CCTV on every corner.
 Much to my horror, most of the book has started to come true in the last few years.